sillsdev/ptx2pdf/docs/documentation/README.md

 ### End notes
 *   \NoteAtEnd{```f```} – To make the specified note class an endnote (default: only ```fe``` 'endnotes' are endnotes).
 *   \notesEachBook```false``` – To place endnotes at the end of the entire volume rather than (default) the end of individual books.(default=true)
+*   \EndNotesEarly`false` – Do automatic endnotes come before the end-hooks for the book or after?
+Placing them early will put them ahead of any end-of-book markers, and (unless `\EndNotesSingleColtrue` has been given) they will be part of the dual-column text if that is the normal presentation.
+Placing them late may result in them being positioned single-column, depending on what other hooks do, and after any end-of-book markers, page-breaks, etc. (default=true)
+*   \EndNotesSingleCol`true` – Is a  transition to single-column mode forced before any  automatic endnotes are placed? (default=false)
 *   \def\EndNoteRuleWidth{```0.5```} –  Fraction of column width to make the rule above automatically inserted endnotes (default =```0.5```)
 *   \def\EndNoteRuleThickness{```0.4pt```} – Thickness of the rule above automatically inserted endnotes (default=```0.4pt```)
 *   \def\AboveEndNoteRule{```14 pt```} – Space between the body text and the  end-note separator line.